 06 of 09

 For a meatless alternative to beef and barley soup, try our cholesterol-free vegetarian version made with beans instead.
-The intense flavor comes from plenty of Italian seasoning, celery salt, basil, thyme, and bay leaves, and the recipe leaves room for you to improvise and add any vegetables of your liking like leafy greens, sliced carrots, peas, corn, or even cubed potatoes.
+The intense flavor in this bean and barley vegetable soup comes from plenty of Italian seasoning, celery salt, basil, thyme, and bay leaves, and the recipe leaves room for you to improvise and add any vegetables of your liking like leafy greens, sliced carrots, peas, corn, or even cubed potatoes.

 Ready in 1 hour and 15 minutes, this soup is a great main for lunch, served with brown rice, warm naan, or crusty bread and vegan butter.